Leica X1 vs Nikon D7500

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Leica X1 and Nikon D7500 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the D7500 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the X1 does not offer wifi capability.
+In contrast, the X1 does not provide wifi capability.

 So what is the bottom line?
 Is the Leica X1 better than the Nikon D7500 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.